lexxmark/qt-async/README.md

 ```
 The code is quite straightforward.

-You can use the same widgets to show runnable values in GUI:
+User can use the same widgets to show runnable values in GUI:
 ```C++
         auto valueWidget = new AsyncWidgetFn<AsyncQPixmap>(ui->widget);